n0711/hackathon_nov25_MVP/README.md

 AI/analytics logic & integration: Charalampos Nadiotis).

-If you use LearnTwin in a product or deployment visible to end users, If you use LearnTwin in a product or deployment visible to end users, we kindly ask (but do not require) that you show a small "Powered by LearnTwin" note.
+If you use LearnTwin in a product or deployment visible to end users, If you use LearnTwin in a product or deployment visible to end users, we kindly require that you show a small "Powered by Charalampos Nadiotis and team" note.